 The Queen City of the South's Mactan Cebu International Airport has also won the World Architecture Festival 2019's Completed Buildings: Transport Category with contenders including Singapore's Jewel Changi Airport and Sydney's Barangaroo Ferry Wharf, among others.

 The warm and dry months between December to May is the most ideal time to visit Cebu for exploring the beaches and islands, diving, canyoneering adventures, and city sightseeing.

-For a unique experience of the local culture, visit in January and join the colourful celebration of the Sinulog Festival, held every 3rd Sunday of January.
+For a unique experience of the local culture, visit in January and join the colourful celebration of the Sinulog Festival, held every 3rd Sunday of the month.
 This is one of the most vibrant and must-visit festivals in the Philippines where you can parade and dance in the streets with the locals adorned in colourful costumes.

 Trying a canyoneering tour to Kawasan Falls is an exhilarating water adventure that takes you through towering gorges and stalactite boulders.
-You get to swim and rappel through the river canyons, and even jump off 30-foot high cliffs into the blue pools of Kawasan Falls.
+You get to swim and rappel through the river canyons, and even jump off 30-ft high cliffs into the blue pools of Kawasan Falls.
 The final leg is the third and most top tier of the Kawasan Falls - or Kabukalan Spring - from where the water comes.
 If you're not interested to try canyoneering, you can participate in a strictly Kawasan falls adventure instead.